University of Guyana Master of Public Health Programme

 “This is a major initiative for developing our capacity for analyzing, planning and managing the health sector and is absolutely essential if we are going to succeed in creating a healthy nation” said Dr. Madan Rambaran, MBBS, MSc, co-Principal Investigator and founder and director of the Institute of Health Science Education at the Georgetown (Guyana) Public Hospital.

-For information on the Programme, curriculum, and application process for the 2014 cohort, please visit:
+For information on the Programme, curriculum, and application process, please visit: